End National Debt Holdings Debt Collection Harassment

 3. File a Complaint: File a complaint with the Federal Trade Commission (FTC) or your state’s Attorney General’s office.
 These agencies can investigate the debt collector’s practices and take action if necessary.

-4. File a Lawsuit: If the debt collector’s actions are severe, you may be able to file a lawsuit against them.
+4. File a Lawsuit: If you believe the debt collector’s actions are severe, you may be able to file a lawsuit against them.
 Your attorney can help you file the necessary paperwork and represent you in court.

-By understanding the process and taking the necessary steps, you can protect yourself from debt collection harassment and seek justice for any violations of your rights.
+By understanding the process and taking the necessary steps, you can protect yourself from debt collection harassment and seek justice for any potential violations of your rights.

-Filing a Debt Harrasment Lawsuit: What to Expect
+Filing a Debt Harassment Lawsuit: Potential Compensation

 How to Handle Phone Harassment